phillipsry/logo-design-brief/README.md

-# logo-design-brief
+# Email-Template
-a logo design brief email template
+This is an email template to be used with Outlook